J. Cole

 Cole World was favorably received by critics.
 Spin magazine hailed the release’s shining production and credits the album with establishing J. Cole as a competent and engaging rapper despite being the maiden artist on the label of an industry heavyweight.

-Cole received a Grammy nomination for best new artist in 2012.
+Cole received a Grammy nomination for Best New Artist in 2012.
 His second album, Born Sinner, was released in June 2013 to widespread critical praise.
 During its third week of release, it moved from the second to the first spot on the Billboard 200, surpassing albums by veteran rappers Kanye West and Wale.
+From this album, the song “Power Trip” featuring Miguel was nominated for Best Rap/Sung Performance at the 2014 Grammy Awards.

 With his next album, released in 2014, Cole changed tactics and moved away from trying to make commercial hits to focus on his roots.
 He did not incorporate any guest vocals into the tracks and insisted upon simple authenticity.
-While the album, 2014 Forest Hills Drive, received mixed reviews from critics, it steadily climbed the charts after its initial release to become certified platinum in just a few months.
+While the album, 2014 Forest Hills Drive, initially received mixed reviews from critics, it steadily climbed the charts after its initial release to become certified platinum in just a few months.
 Many praised him as the first rapper to reach this accomplishment with an album that did not have any features.
+In 2016, he received three Grammy nominations: Best Rap Album for 2014 Forest Hills Drive, Best Rap Performance for “Apparently”, and Best R&B Performance for “Planez.”

-In 2018 Cole released the album KOD, which was noted for its dark subject material, including depression and addiction.
+In 2018, Cole released the album KOD, which was noted for its dark subject material, including depression and addiction.
 It received positive reviews and quickly proved popular with fans as well.
 It broke several records for online streaming and topped the charts on its debut, eventually earning platinum certification.
-The singles "KOD" and "ATM" also had chart success, appearing in the top ten on the Billboard Hot 100 and setting or tying several chart records.
+The singles “KOD,” “Kevin’s Heart.” and “ATM” also had chart success, with Cole becoming the first act to have three songs from the same album to simultaneously debut in the top ten on the Billboard Hot 100 and setting or tying several other chart records.

-Continuing to receive critical acclaim, Cole earned four nominations at the 62nd Grammy Awards in early 2020.
-These included best rap performance for "Middle Child" as well as his collaboration on "Down Bad" (another track from Revenge of the Dreamers III), best rap/sung performance for "The London" with Young Thug and Travis Scott, and best rap song for "A Lot" with 21 Savage.
-"A Lot" brought Cole his first Grammy win, and the track also won several BET Hip Hop Awards.
+Continuing to receive critical acclaim, Cole earned four nominations at the sixty-second Grammy Awards in early 2020.
+These included Best Rap Album for Revenge of the Dreamers III, Best Rap Performance for “Middle Child” as well as his collaboration on “Down Bad” (a track from Revenge of the Dreamers III), Best Rap/Sung Performance for “The London” with Young Thug and Travis Scott, and Best Rap Song for “A Lot” with 21 Savage.
+“A Lot” brought Cole his first Grammy win, and the track also won several BET Hip Hop Awards.

-Also in 2020, Cole released the single "Snow on tha Bluff" soon after the death of George Floyd.
+Also in 2020, Cole released the single “Snow on tha Bluff” soon after the death of George Floyd.
 The controversial song led to disagreements with other rappers.
-During the same year, he released the EP Lewis Street, which contained two new singles.
-"The Climb Back" and "Lion King on Ice."
+That same year, he released the EP/mixtape Lewis Street, which contained two new singles.
+“The Climb Back” and “Lion King on Ice.”

 In 2021, he released The Off-Season.
-Featuring guest appearances from 21 Savage, Lil Baby, 6lack, and others, the album reached the top of US Billboard 200 and included five top-ten singles: "My Life," "Amari," "Pride Is the Devil," "95 South," and "Interlude."
-In 2022, the rapper released D-Day: A Gangsta Grillz Mixtape, which reached number eleven on the Billboard 200.
+Featuring guest appearances from 21 Savage, Lil Baby, 6lack, and others, the album reached the top of the US Billboard 200 and included five top-ten singles: “My Life,” “Amari,” “Pride Is the Devil,” “95 South,” and “Interlude.”
+In 2022, the rapper released D-Day: A Gangsta Grillz Mixtape (a DJ Drama and Dreamville project collaboration album), which reached number eleven on the Billboard 200.
+In 2022, Cole received four Grammy nominations.
+These include Best Melodic Rap Performance and Best Rap Song for “My Life” featuring 21 Savage and Morray, Best Melodic Rap Performance for “Pride Is the Devil” featuring Lil Baby, and Best Rap Album for The Off-Season.

 Impact